About the Q fever vaccine

 - A detailed history

-If both tests are negative, you can move on to be vaccinated.
+If both skin and blood test are negative, you can be vaccinated.
 It then takes about 2 weeks for the vaccine to become effective.
 This means vaccinated people should not put themselves at risk (e.g. by visiting an abattoir) until 2 weeks after the vaccination.
 The vaccination is effective however, and lasts for life.

 The Q fever register